 3 Prenatal Massage sessions

 1 Labor Whisperer massage session (where we get your pelvis muscles loose and juicy, energy blockages cleared, and the labor ball rolling) 1 Postpartum Session to help reset your body chemistry, check on your belly and take care of any sore new mommy muscles.
-1 in-home awesome postpartum FOOT MASSAGE with clapping and cheering for you ’cause you did such a great job birthing your baby.
+1 in-home awesome postpartum FOOT MASSAGE with clapping and cheering for you cause you did such a great job birthing your baby.
 Unlimited hours of labor support, and massage massage massage during your labor.
 Let’s do our best to provide You and Your family the birth you desire.
-Please review the Doula Contract to learn more. ** some clever doula that is not me first came up with this analogy.
+Please review the Doula Contract to learn more.

 w/Preggers Can Be Choosers